 Les Moonves Accuser: 'It's About Stopping This Behavior'

-Les Moonves, the powerful chairman and CEO of CBS Corporation, has been accused of sexual harassment by six women.
-The allegations were published in a lengthy and detailed report by Ronan Farrow in The New Yorker.

-One of the women – Emmy-award winning writer and television producer Dinah Kirgo – spoke with NPR about coming forward at a time when powerful men in a number of industries have lost their jobs and reputations following allegations of sexual harassment and assault.
+Emmy-award winning writer and television producer Dinah Kirgo, one of six women accusing CBS chairman Les Moonves of harassment, told NPR that she is not trying to destroy Moonves as much as she is trying to change a culture that allows such misconduct.

-"People think that we're trying to take these guys down and that is, at least in my case, that is so not true," Kirgo said in an interview with All Things Considered.
+"People think that we're trying to take these guys down, and that is, at least in my case, that is so not true," Kirgo said in an interview with All Things Considered.
 "It's about stopping this behavior."

+The allegations against Moonves, who is also CEO at CBS, were published in a lengthy and detailed report by Ronan Farrow in The New Yorker.
+The reports come at a time when powerful men in a number of industries have lost their jobs and reputations following allegations of sexual harassment and assault.

 Moonves said in a statement to The New Yorker that "there were times decades ago when I may have made some women uncomfortable by making advances.
 Those were mistakes, and I regret them immensely."

-But he added that he has "always understood and respected – and abided by the principle – that 'no' means 'no,' and I have never misused my position to harm or hinder anyone's career."
+He added that he has "always understood and respected — and abided by the principle — that 'no' means 'no,' and I have never misused my position to harm or hinder anyone's career."

 All six women who spoke to Farrow say they believe their careers suffered because they rejected advances from Moonves.

-Kirgo describes meeting Moonves with her sister Julie about a potential television deal in the early eighties, when Moonves worked at Saul Ilson Productions.
+Kirgo describes meeting Moonves with her sister Julie about a potential television deal in the early 1980s, when Moonves worked at Saul Ilson Productions.

 "Julie and Leslie and I all felt really great after the meeting.
 You know, it went really well," she told NPR.
 That afternoon, her phone rang and it was Moonves.
 She says he invited her to dinner.

 "And I said, 'Great, Julie and I would love to have dinner with you.'
-And he said, 'No, just you and me.'"
+And he said, 'No, just you and me.' "

 She says she was surprised by the request.
-"And I'm not actually sure what I said in response, but he said, 'Look, you're really expensive and I need to know you're worth it.'"
+"And I'm not actually sure what I said in response, but he said, 'Look, you're really expensive and I need to know you're worth it.' "

 Kirgo says she told him she didn't think his wife would be happy about that kind of dinner.
-"And the conversation ended and he went from being very friendly to being really cold."
+"And the conversation ended, and he went from being very friendly to being really cold."

 Kirgo says she never heard from Moonves again, and the television deal with him never materialized.
 She adds, "If you're not getting employed because ... you've rebuffed somebody, that's damage."